 But what is less well known is that you can also earn points (= gift cards) by watching videos on your phone whilst you are on the go.

 Sticking with Swagbucks – did you know you can also earn free gift cards by playing online games through Swagbucks?

 If you haven’t already, sign up to Swagbucks here and start playing and earning.

-12 Best Hobbies That Make Money From Home
+12 Best Frugal Hobbies That Make Money From Home

-Many skills that you can turn into money require you to work outside of your home but this list of hobbies to make money from focuses purely on your home.
+Many skills that you can turn into money require you to work outside of your home but this list of frugal hobbies that make money from focuses purely on your home.